nekonaute/pogobot/Software/binary_installation/readme.md

 serialboot
 ```

-The robot download and restart on the new code
+The robot downloads and restarts with the new code.

 ## In the case of the bootloader

-Inside the folder "pogobot/Software".
+In the folder "pogobot/Software":

 ```
 ./litex_term.py --serial-boot --kernel=binary_installation/install_APIv2.2.1/bootloader/bootloader_pogobotv3/bootloader.bin --kernel-adr=0x200000 --safe /dev/ttyUSBX
 ```

-execute on the robot
+On the robot, execute:

 ```
 serialboot